MaruliHTGL/Binary-Classification-Fake-News/README.md

     The team plans to release more details after clinical trials, but rumors have already sparked interest from global pharmaceutical giants eager to capitalize on the potential "fountain of youth."

-Disclaimer: This tool is only to help users check the authenticity of a news story and may predict the wrong one.
+**Disclaimer**: This tool is only to help users check the authenticity of a news story and may predict the wrong one.
 Please check the authenticity of the news by checking the news source.